f5devcentral/f5-agility-labs-xc/docs/class1/intro.rst

 ====================================================

 Welcome to this F5 Distributed Cloud Lab.
 The following tasks will guide you through the initial access requirements for this multi-part lab.
-Lab attendees should have received an invitation email to the lab environment based on the submitted registration email.
-Please check email and spam folders if it has not been received.
-If you have not received an email, please contact a member of the lab team.

 F5 Distributed Cloud Console where this lab will be conducted, is a SaaS control-plane for services that provides a UI and API for managing network, security, and compute services.
 The F5